-Former MP Vijay Darda among seven convicted in coal block allocation case
+Former MP Vijay Darda among seven convicted in coal block case

 The case pertains to irregularities in the allocation of a coal block in Chhattisgarh to a company named JLD Yavatmal Energy Private Limited.